IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 2. Wait for the SDK to invoke the specified [callback function](#callback-function), which indicates whether the identity is available and if not, the reason for why it is not available.
 3. Based on the [status](#identity-status-values) of the identity, the SDK does the following:
 	- If the identity is valid, the SDK ensures the identity is available in the first-party cookie.
-	- If the identity is invalid and cannot be refreshed (the `advertisingToken` value in teh callback is `undefined`), SDK may clear the cookie (depending on the nature of the error).
+	- If the identity is invalid and cannot be refreshed (the `advertisingToken` value in the callback is `undefined`), SDK may clear the cookie (depending on the nature of the error).
 3. Manage the identity based on its availability:
 	- If the identity is available, use it to initiate requests for targeted advertising.
 	- If not, either use untargeted advertising or redirect the user to the UID2 login with the consent form.